 The internship program includes some coursework the student does in conjunction with the internship work they do.
 This coursework establishes a framework for students to monitor achievement of their objectives, goals, strategies, and tactics.
 It also enables students to reflect upon their learning during the internship.
 A faculty internship coordinator (FIC) is assigned to each student/employer.
 The FIC communicates during the term with the employer, makes a site visit midway through the term, and acts as a mentor/advisor for the student.

 In addition to a site visit during the semester, we also require that the employer provides a face-to-face performance evaluation of the student at the end of the internship.
 This should provide the student with both positive feedback as well as actionable suggestions for areas of improvement.
 We also require employers to complete an online assessment of students.
 This assessment is also completed by students.
 The data from this assessment provides key information to improve our curriculum each year.

-Although the minimum length of an internship is six weeks, the majority of students do a ten to twelve week internship over the course of a semester.
+Although the minimum length of an internship is eight weeks, the majority of students do a ten to twelve week internship over the course of a semester.
 In addition, we have a 3-2-1 program which enables a student to continue in the same internship over the course of an entire year earning three credits the first semester, two the second and one the third.
 The two credit internship requires only 90 hours of work and the one credit internship requires only 45 hours of work.
 All internships must last a minimum of six weeks.
 This program allows our students to use up to six credits from internships toward their graduation requirements.